Cipher7/OSEP/Antivirus Evasion/README.md

 To do this, we can split the binary into many pieces and perform scans on each one of them.
 We can recursively do this to replace all the bytes which trigger the AV with a null byte.
 We also have to set the last byte to 0xFF to bypass the complete file getting detected.

-To split the binary, we can use the powershell tool **Find-AVSignature**.
+To split the binary, we can use the powershell tool [Find-AVSignature](./../Tools/AV%20Evasion/Find-AVSignature.ps1).
 Example command :-

     Find-AVSignature -StartByte 0 -EndByte max -Interval 100 -Path mal.exe -OutPath mal_1 -Verbose -Force